 How can I add my city, county, or state data the Data.gov catalog?

 - If you are your local government’s open data official, contact the Data.gov team to let them know you’d like to get started.
 (For non-government organizations, please also state the reason you’d like your data included on Data.gov.)
-Please include your site URL, your data policy, and information about the open data platform your site uses (ArcGIS Open Data, CKAN, Civic Data, DKAN, Junar, NuCivic Data Enterprise, Open Data Catalog, Socrata, or other).
+Please include your site URL, a link to your data policy, and information about the open data platform your site uses (ArcGIS Open Data, CKAN, Civic Data, DKAN, Junar, NuCivic Data Enterprise, Open Data Catalog, Socrata, or other).

-- The Data.gov team will create a new “harvester” that will automatically collect information about your datasets and update data.gov whenever changes are made on your data catalog.
-Depending on your platform creating this harvester might just be the a push of a button or it could take a little more work, but they’ll walk you through it in any case.
+- The Data.gov team will create a new harvester that will automatically collect information about your datasets and update Data.gov whenever changes are made on your data catalog.
+Depending on your platform, creating this harvester might just be the push of a button or it could take a little more work, but they’ll walk you through it in any case.

 Who developed Data.gov?